schedjoules/event-discovery-api/source/index.html.md

 # Introduction

 Welcome to the Event Discovery API!
-You can use our API to access Event Discovery API endpoints, which can get information on events around the world.
+You can use our API to access Event Discovery API endpoints, which can provide information on events around the world.
+Currently published are events from Germany, United Kingdom, Belgium, Netherlands, Italy, Hungary, Austria and Switzerland.

 You can view code examples in the dark area to the right.